 - Relevant Council stakeholders with decision-making power (e.g. cabinet, councillors, heads of service) should be involved in conversations as soon as there is the potential for co-production in an area of their work.
 Their participation in the process will have to be determined on a case-by-case basis. - Team to co-ordinate and facilitate the co-production process.
-This should be flexible so that community members can be co opted into the coordination and organising.
 This should be flexible enough to allow residents to be involved in the coordination and organisation.
 This should also be cross-agency; for example, partner organisations, council staff, cabinet, and/or other elected members could all be part of this team. - Partner organisations to help with engagement, recruitment, well-being, and knowledge.
 It is essential to collaborate and actively partner with community-based organisations or community-based council staff and members to get the right people involved. - Voices from different parts of the community to be heard alongside decision makers and council staff.
 You may start with an existing group but check whose voices are missing and plan to reach out to them and involve them.
 This may necessitate new approaches, collaboration with various community groups or personalised invitations to particular individuals.